 About the Haematology and Oncology department

-PLEASE NOTE in the light of the current coronavirus (COVID-19) situation, the Haemophilia and Oncology team has created a handy guidance FAQ document available below:
+PLEASE NOTE in light of the current coronavirus (COVID-19) situation, the Haematology and Oncology team has created a handy guidance FAQ document available below:

 The Haematology and Oncology department at Great Ormond Street Hospital operates as a unified cancer centre with University College Hospital London.